panchul/workspace/doc/Linux.md

 ---

-Simple way to see the statistics of the sytem on a vm.
+Simple way to see the statistics of the system on a vm.
 The fact that it prints it one by line, could be a good feed for the kafka console producer/consumer:

     $ vmstat -a 1 -n 100